luisfelipe7/Python-SimpleProgram-To-Learn/README.md

 ## Credits

-The exercises was taken from the book : Learn Python the Hard Way,  and adapted to my perspective.
+Some exercises was taken from the book Learn Python the Hard Way,  and adapted to my perspective.

 - [Learn Python the Hard Way](https://learnpythonthehardway.org/)
 - [Python](https://www.python.org/)